-Initially, you may be referred to a specialist, but know that you have a choice in who you see.
-Word of mouth is a powerful reference, so see if you can choose a surgeon or medical oncologist based on recommendations from other women.
-If you are unhappy about who you have been referred to, we encourage you to seek a second opinion.
-If you are a private patient, choice of your team is in your hands.
+If you are unhappy about who you have been referred to, it’s a good idea to seek a second opinion.
+If you are a private patient, your choice of medical team is largely in your hands.

 - medical oncologist